Looking for a Credit Repair Company? Here are 4 Red Flags to Avoid Getting Scammed.

 You don't need a credit repair company to fix your score.

-Before considering a credit repair company, it’s worth figuring out if you could fix your credit score on your own without having to pay anyone.
+Before considering a credit repair company, it’s worth figuring out if you can fix your credit score on your own without having to pay anyone.

-To utilize that strategy, you put aside some money each month in addition to the minimum payments you have to make on your various debts.
-You add that money to the minimum payment you make on your smallest debt.
-Then when that debt is paid off, you take all the money you were putting into that debt and start putting it into the next smallest debt.
-With every debt you pay off, the amount you're putting towards each subsequent debt gets larger.
+With this strategy, you put aside some money each month in addition to the minimum payments you have to make on your various debts.
+You add that money to the minimum payment on your smallest debt.
+Then when that debt is paid off, you take all the money you were putting into that debt and put it into the next smallest debt.
+With every debt you pay off, the amount you put towards each subsequent debt gets larger.

 Payment history is the #1 factor in your credit score.

-In order to fix your credit score, you’ll also want to start paying your bills in full and on time.
+In order to fix your credit score, you need to start paying your bills in full and on time.
 Your payment history makes up 35% of your score, more than any other factor—although the total amount you owe is right behind it at 30%.

-If you can't get approved for a regular credit card, then getting a secured credit card, which requires you to put up some cash as collateral, can be a good way to start building your credit.
-As long as you’re paying your bill in full, and on time of course.
+If you can't get approved for a regular credit card, then getting a secured credit card, which requires you to put up cash as collateral, can be a good way to start building your credit - as long as you pay your bill in full and on time.
 Seriously.
 We cannot stress that enough.

-Having low credit will always put you in a position to be taken advantage of.
-But stay vigilant and you’ll be able to improve your credit score, whether or not you need the help of a credit repair company.
+Having low credit can put you in a disadvantageous position.
+Use these tips to stay vigilant and improve your credit score with or without the help of a credit repair company.

-Donald Petersen is an Orlando, Florida trial lawyer who represents consumers against companies who violate their rights under the Telephone Consumer Protection Act, Fair Debt Collection Practices Act, Fair Credit Reporting Act and other consumer protection laws.
+Donald Petersen is a Consumer Finance & Class Action Attorney in Orlando, Florida who represents consumers against companies who violate their rights under the Telephone Consumer Protection Act, Fair Debt Collection Practices Act, Fair Credit Reporting Act and other consumer protection laws.